 Emergencies happen – Do you have an emergency kit?

-But one Saturday afternoon in May, Tuffy was let out in the yard.
+One Saturday afternoon in May, Tuffy was let out in the yard.
 A bee was bugging him, so he snapped it.
 Within minutes he started breathing funny and soon he was down.
 The breeders had nothing in their medications to treat an allergic reaction.
 Before the veterinarian was able to get across town to treat him, he died.

 Here are a few essentials to include in an emergency kit:

-- Antibiotics for diarrhea and respiratory issues.
+- Antibiotics are ideal for diarrhea and respiratory issues.
 It never fails – you come home from a Friday night game or Saturday evening dinner, and a litter has a problem.
 With the right antibiotics, kennels can usually have the issue resolved before the veterinary clinic opens the next day.

 - Doxycycline (5 mg/lb) is also helpful for respiratory problems